rsafier/Turnbase/README.md

 ## Progress Notes

-- **Current Phase**: Phase 4 - Engine Enhancements and Polish
+- **Current Phase**: Phase 5 - Documentation and Deployment
 - **Next Steps**:
-  1. Test the performance optimizations for SignalR message batching and asynchronous operations.
+  1. Document public interfaces, hub methods, and provide game rules and setup instructions for Coin Flip and Battleship.
-  2. Begin Phase 5 by documenting public interfaces, hub methods, and providing game rules and setup instructions.
+  2. Deploy to a test environment (Azure App Service or local server with Docker) and perform load testing with multiple concurrent game rooms.
-- **Updates**: Performance optimization has been completed with SignalR message batching and asynchronous operations for I/O tasks.
+- **Updates**: Performance optimization testing has been completed successfully with SignalR message batching and asynchronous operations for I/O tasks.
 Error handling and logging are fully implemented across game logic and hub components using try-catch blocks and `ILogger`.
 All tests are passing with warnings related to test output verbosity.
-The project continues in Phase 4, focusing on testing the optimizations before moving to documentation and deployment in Phase 5.
+The project has moved to Phase 5, focusing on documentation and deployment.

 ## Conclusion